GLOBAL MARKETS-World shares rally as China offers markets a hand

-LONDON/SYDNEY, Aug 28 (Reuters) - World shares rallied on Monday after China announced measures to support its ailing markets, but Western markets remained cautious ahead of European and U.S. economic data expected later in the week due to determine central bankers' next steps.
+LONDON, Aug 28 (Reuters) - U.S. stocks were set to open higher on Monday after China announced measures to support its ailing markets, but markets remained cautious ahead of economic data expected later in the week due to determine central bankers' next steps.

-Beijing on Sunday announced it would halve the stamp duty on stock trading in the latest attempt to boost the struggling market and followed steps to support housing.
+Beijing on Sunday said it would halve the stamp duty on stock trading, in its latest move to boost the struggling market and following its steps to support housing.
 China's securities regulator also approved the launch of 37 retail funds.

+S&P 500 futures ESc1 edged up 0.1% while Nasdaq futures rose 0.2% NQc1, indicating last week's modest rise may continue.

 World shares .MIWD00000PUS were up 0.3% in European trading.
 European stocks, led by technology shares and China-exposed automakers, also rose.
 The pan-European stock index .STOXX had climbed 0.6%.
 The FTSE was closed for a holiday.